 The events of the ‘Arab Spring’ revolution in 2011 drove the country into a brief recession, but GDP growth soon returned to pre-crisis levels.
-This encouraged growing confidence in economic recovery, although GDP growth in 2015 was expected to have fallen to only 1%.
-Political difficulties in recent years have also had an impact on the telecom sector, notably causing the delay in the sale of EIT’s 35% interest in Tunisie Telecom, the country’s fixed-line incumbent which offers a full range of services. despite this, the government in 2016 is pressing on with plans to list its 65% stake in Tunisie Telecom on the Tunis stock exchange, in part to help the company raise funds to enable it to pursue its expansion plans, notably by acquiring the Maltese quad-play operator GO.
+This encouraged growing confidence in economic recovery, though GDP growth has been modest, at only 1% in 2015 and 2016 and an estimated 2.5% for 2017.
+Political difficulties in recent years have also had an impact on the telecom sector, notably causing the delay in the planned sale of EIT’s 35% interest in Tunisie Telecom.
+Despite this, the government is pressing on with plans to list its 65% stake in Tunisie Telecom on the Tunis stock exchange, in part to help the company raise funds to enable it to pursue its expansion plans.
+These plans saw the company acquire the Maltese quad-play operator GO in August 2016.
+The government has also considered plans to offload its interests in Orange Tunisia and Ooredoo Tunisia.

-The mobile sector has experienced exceptional growth since the introduction of a second GSM network in 2002, operated initially by Egypt’s Orascom under the name Tunisiana and now by Qatar Telecom (Qtel) which rebranded it to Ooredoo.
+The mobile sector experienced exceptional growth following the introduction of a second GSM network in 2002, operated initially by Egypt’s Orascom under the name Tunisiana and now by Qatar Telecom (Qtel) which rebranded it to Ooredoo.
 Orange Group entered the market as the third operator in 2010 and launched Tunisia’s first commercial 3G mobile service, followed by Tunicell in 2011 and Tunisiana in 2012.
-HSPA+ services are now widely available.
+HSPA+ services are also widely available.
 In March 2016 the regulator accepted bids from all three MNOs for LTE licenses.
-Extensive LTE trials have been carried out since late 2015, and a commercial launch is anticipated later in 2016.
-The MNOs published their LTE tariffs in July 2016.
+Extensive LTE trials were carried out in late 2015, and commercial launches were made in late 2016.

 Ooredoo and Orange Tunisie are also licensed as fixed-line operators and have launched DSL and Fibre-to-the-Premises (FttP) services.
 In addition, a dozen public and private ISPs compete in this sector, supported by a nationwide fibre optic backbone network and international access via submarine and terrestrial fibre.